pantheon-systems/documentation/source/_docs/regions.md

     - [Fill out this survey](https://www.getfeedback.com/r/hkR9uTAJ){.external} to tell us about your needs.

 ## Frequently Asked Questions
-### Can I use an International Region for an existing site?
+### Can I move an existing site to a new region?
-Yes, however you must migrate your existing site to a new Site that was configured for International Region during creation ([as described above](#create-a-new-site)).
+Yes, however you must migrate your existing site to a new Site that was configured for the new region during creation ([as described above](#create-a-new-site)).

-### When will access to Pantheon's International Regions be available for sites paid by credit card?
+### When will access to Pantheon's Regions be available for sites paid by credit card?
-General Availability is planned for late 2019.
+General availability is planned for late 2019.
 Tell us more about your needs by [filling out this survey](https://www.getfeedback.com/r/hkR9uTAJ){.external}.

 ### When will site creation through the Dashboard be available?
 General availability is planned for late 2019.